-climateadaptation asked: Hi, tell me about skeptical survivalism.
+climateadaptation said: Hi, tell me about skeptical survivalism.
 Must be a summary, paper, thread, or something under 30 pages that describes your perspective, yes? climateadaptation.tumblr.com/ask.
 Best, Michael

 Ps I'm truly intrigued.
 Not bs'n